-Complainants have the right, and can expect, to have complaints taken seriously by The College of Wooster when formally reported, and to have those incidents investigated and properly resolved.
-Victims of campus crime should be aware that charges may be pursued through the College’s judicial system, though the state judicial system, or both.
+Complainants have the right and can expect, to have complaints taken seriously by The College of Wooster when formally reported, and to have those incidents investigated and properly resolved.
+Victims of campus crime should be aware that they may initiate an investigation through the College’s conduct system, though the state judicial system, or both.

 If you have been sexually assaulted:

 - Find a safe location away from the perpetrator of the assault.